-As mentioned earlier, the Dutch Data Protection Authority, in a 1999 reconnaissance of the consequences of biometrics for privacy, has formulated eight questions as a lead for assessing the justifiability of biometric applications [4].
-Using the results of the current analysis, tentative answers to these questions are formulated below, in the context of the application of biometrics on travel-documents.
+As mentioned in section 2, the Dutch Data Protection Authority, in a 1999 reconnaissance of the consequences of biometrics for privacy, has formulated eight questions as a lead for assessing the justifiability of biometric applications [4].
+Using the results of the current analysis, tentative answers to these questions are formulated below, in the context of applying biometrics on travel-documents in order to detect look-alikes.
 It is observed that these questions do not enter into the problems of user-fraud.
-Particularly, the consequences of fraud made possible by the failure to enrol rates and false reject rates attached to all biometric techniques, deserve more attention.
+Particularly, the consequences of fraud made possible by the failure to enrol rates and false reject rates, attached to all biometric techniques, deserve more attention.